 CAP 660 Parachuting is a comprehensive source of information containing rules, regulations and guidance on:

 CAP 403 Flying Displays and Special Events: Safety and Administrative Requirements and Guidance includes further information in relation to parachuting as part of a Flying Display or event.
 British Skydiving has published guidance including The British Skydiving Operations Manual, which details an acceptable standard of operating.

-SRG1313 Application for Grant or Renewal of Parachuting Permission, together with the appropriate fee, should be sent to the British Parachute Association (BPA).
+SRG1313 Application for Grant or Renewal of Parachuting Permission, together with the appropriate fee, should be completed and sent to the appropriate address as quoted on the form.

-At present, all parachuting clubs and teams work through the BPA.
-Applicants not wishing to apply to the BPA should apply directly to the CAA using SRG1313 and attaching it to an email and sending it to firstname.lastname@example.org.
+At present, all parachuting clubs and teams work through the British Parachute Association (BPA).
+Applicants not wishing to apply to the BPA should apply directly to the CAA using SRG1313, attaching it to an email and sending it to firstname.lastname@example.org.